 If you want to start incorporating arm exercises into your home workout program but aren't sure where to start, we’ve got just the ticket.
 These at-home arm workouts are easy, effective, and you can do them almost anywhere.

 All you need for the first set of exercises is your bodyweight—making them convenient to squeeze into your schedule if you’re traveling, on a business trip, or even at the office.
 We’ve also included exercises that allow you to take advantage of dumbbells or weights if you have access to them.
 Try them out on their own, or better yet, tack them onto our 10-minute HIIT workout for an extra challenge.

 First things first: If you’re looking to tone up or build muscle, it’s important to understand your arm muscle anatomy.
 In most cases, the biceps and the triceps are the muscles that the majority of people tend to target when working on their arms, so that’s where we’ll focus on here.

 The biceps tend to show a marked difference in size faster than the triceps, leading some people to overwork them.
 However, It’s crucial to work both sets of muscles equally.
-Working out both flexor (bicep) and extensor (tricep) muscles will guarantee you maintain a balanced body, a healthy posture, a normal range of motion as well as prevent injuries.
+Working out both flexor (bicep) and extensor (tricep) muscles will help you maintain a balanced body, healthy posture, and a normal range of motion as well as prevent injuries.

 At-home arm workout: Bodyweight exercises